Indicator: Deforestation and afforestation

 Canada’s low annual deforestation rate has declined even further over the last 27 years, dropping from 64,000 hectares per year (ha/yr) in 1990 to about 35,000 ha/yr in 2017.

 - Between 1990 and 2017, less than half of 1% of Canada’s total forest area was converted to other land uses.

 - Conversion of forest to agriculture and hydroelectric development has declined in recent years.

-- Forest flooded during hydroelectric reservoir development produces large annual spikes in deforestation, as seen in 1993 and 2006 (see graph).
+- Spikes in deforestation occur when large forest areas are flooded during hydroelectric reservoir development, as seen in 1993 and 2006 (see the following figure).

-- Although urban and rural planting initiatives are underway in many regions of Canada, the annual land area afforested has been very small relative to the total forest area in the country and is currently not tracked.
+- Although urban and rural tree planting initiatives are underway in many regions of Canada, the annual land area afforested has been very small relative to the total forest area in the country.

 The National Deforestation Monitoring System (NDMS) tracks changes from forest land to other land uses across Canada.
-The NDMS can show trends by time, region and industry sector type.
+Deforestation does not include forest harvesting activities where the forest will be regrown.

 |Year||Agriculture||Forestry||Mining, oil and gas||Built-up||Hydroelectric||Total|